 Some of the leading industries for cyber security professionals are finance and insurance, information, computer systems and management.
 Our program prepares students for the numerous career opportunities in such industries demanding cyber security analysts.

 Students in the program will be exposed to reality-based situations and projects assisted by experienced faculty members.
 The program will prepare students to be technically proficient in both operating systems and networking technologies by practicing specific disciplines and responsibilities that occur in real companies.

-The following outcomes are skills, behaviors, and attitudes cultivated in students seeking the Associate of Applied Science in Network Systems Technology - Cyber Security Major:
+The following outcomes are skills, behaviors, and attitudes cultivated in students seeking the Associate of Applied Science in Cyber Security and Network Systems major:

 Hocking College is a Cisco Networking Academy partner.